harrisonpim/simple/README.md

 i like the idea that if you can't explain something really simply, you don't really understand it. this is a very stupid way of making that happen.

-cutting the words you can use to only the ten-hundred most-used words in your language really makes you think about an idea and your explanation of it. this page does the cutting for you.
+cutting the words you can use to only the ten-hundred most-used words in your language really makes you think about an idea and the way you explain it. this page does the cutting for you.

 the page also stops you from writing too many words. the normal setting only lets you write ten big words and ten-hundred small words. also you can't use big letters, but you can still use all the little pictures/shapes/points/lines.